Youth Pledge Museum

 The Youth Pledge Museum (Museum Sumpah Pemuda) is a historic museum of the independence struggle of the Republic of Indonesia.
-It is located in Jalan Kramat Raya No.106, Central Jakarta and managed by the Ministry of Culture and Tourism.
-This museum is open for public, every Tuesday until Friday from 08.00 until 15.00, every Saturday and Sunday from 08.00 to 14.00 Western Indonesian Time, and every Monday and national holiday, this museum is closed for public.
+It is located in Jalan Kramat Raya No.106, Central Jakarta and managed by the Ministry of Culture.
+The museum is open for public, every Tuesday until Friday from 08.00 to 15.00, every Saturday and Sunday from 08.00 to 14.00, and closed every Monday and national holiday.

-This museum has a collection of photos and objects related to the history of 1928 Youth Pledge, as well as the activities in the movement of the national youth of Indonesia.
+This museum has a collection of photos and objects related to the history of 1928 Youth Pledge (Sumpah Pemuda), as well as the activities in the movement of the national youth of Indonesia.
 The Youth Pledge Museum was established based on the governor decree of the Special Administrative Region of Jakarta in 1972 and has become a national heritage object.

 History

-The building on Jalan Kramat Raya 106, the place where the Youth Pledge(Sumpah Pemuda) was read, is a boarding house for students who initially was "the use of rights of the building are held by Sie Kong Lian.
+The building on Jalan Kramat Raya 106, the place where the Youth Pledge was read, is a boarding house for students who initially was "the use of rights of the building are held by Sie Kong Lian.